Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already indicate destructiveHint=true.
-The description adds that 'No further change notifications will be sent,' providing behavioral context beyond annotations.
-It does not contradict annotations.
+Annotations already indicate destructiveHint: true and readOnlyHint: false.
+The description adds value by clarifying that after deletion, 'No further change notifications will be sent,' which is a key behavioral outcome not captured by annotations alone.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.